NFYK15014U Gravitational Dynamics and Galaxy Formation

 MSc Programme in Physics

 The course will cover the most important ideas in the field of galaxy formation and chemical enrichment.
-We will discuss primordial density fluctuations, linear and nonlinear growth of pertubations, violent relaxation, reionization of the intergalactic medium, observations of high-redshift galaxies.
-In parallel we will work with the properties of structures (consisting of dark matter, stars, and/or gas) formed by gravity.
+We will discuss reionisation of the intergalactic medium, relevant timescales for interactions in galaxies and clusters, observations of high-redshift galaxies.
+We will work with the properties of structures (consisting of dark matter, stars, and/or gas) formed by gravity.

 - Dark matter, stellar and gas structures.
 Their properties, creation and development.